kmartita/android-salesforce-frmk/README.md

-# Android Test Automation Project (based on SalesForce)
+# Android Test Automation Project (based on Salesforce)

 This is the test automation project.
 It supports testing of:
 * REST API